 The owner and operator of Nevada Digital Forensics, Larry Smith, has thousands of hours of technical digital forensics training and investigative training, much of which is law enforcement only training, from his 24 years at the Las Vegas Metropolitan Police Department.
 His CV is available on the About Us page.

-Nevada Digital Forensics uses the top of the line equipment for cell phone and computer forensics such as the Trax Cell tower and Call Detail Records(CDRs) software, Cellebrite UFED 4PC, BlackLight for Macs and iDevices, Lantern by Katana Forensics, X-Ways Forensics suite, and Access Data’s FTK.
+Nevada Digital Forensics uses the top of the line equipment for cell phone and computer forensics such as the Trax Cell tower and Call Detail Records(CDRs) software, Cellebrite UFED 4PC, BlackLight for Macs and iDevices, Lantern by Katana Forensics, X-Ways Forensics suite, Access Data’s FTK, and Axiom forensic software.